June 26, 2012 / Educational

 Jewelry Making Jump Ring Mandrel

 Our SJ95 jump ring is a 5mm, 19 gauge open ring that weighs .1069 grams per piece.
-Making your own jump ring jewelry findings can be done by tightly coiling wire around a jump ring mandrel or looping pliers, then removing the coil, and finally, carefully sawing a cut down the entire length without deforming the round rings.
+Making your own jump rings can be done by tightly coiling wire around a jump ring mandrel or looping pliers, then removing the coil, and finally, carefully sawing a cut down the entire length without deforming the round rings.

-That is about 15 minutes of prep and labor time for a jewelry making assistant making $12 per hour.
-One quarter-hour of labor time at that wage would add $3 to the cost of the batch, or $0.03 per jump ring, thus consuming your savings even before you account for finishing time.
+That is about 15 minutes of prep and labor time for a jewelry making assistant making $15 per hour.
+One quarter-hour of labor time at that wage would add $3.75 to the cost of the batch, or $0.0375 per jump ring, thus consuming nearly all of your savings even before you account for finishing time.

 Also consider that handmade jump rings are often a bit wonky and require filing at the ends to ensure a secure, flush closure.
 The 15 minutes of labor estimated above does not include finishing time to flatten the jump ring ends and reshape them.
 Handmade jump rings are also pretty soft so you will need to temper the wire for them to stay closed on a piece of jewelry.
 That means time in the tumbler to work harden the metal, an extra step.